In this Article:

 Let’s look at how the Merriam-Webster dictionary defines the word…

 1: an applied science concerned with designing and arranging things people use so that the people and things interact most efficiently and safely

 –called also biotechnology, human engineering, human factors

 2: the design characteristics of an object resulting especially from the application of the science of ergonomics

 The extra back straps included with this gun allow you to customize the length of pull for your hand.
 Another point that is easily overlooked is the frame undercut at the rear of the trigger guard.
-This allows a higher handhold, allowing the gun to sit a bit deeper in the hand which helps reduce muzzle flip.
-This gun looks like it was in development for a good while – I can’t point to any one feature on this gun that has to do with ergonomics that is less than satisfactory, for my hand at least.
+This allows a higher handhold, letting the gun sit a bit deeper in the hand and reducing muzzle flip.
+This gun looks like it was in development for a good while.
+I can’t point to any ergonomic feature on this gun that is less than satisfactory, for my hand at least.
 My opinion, of course, but for a $300-or-so gun, it fits the hand well.

 The Other “E” Word – The Engineer’s Report

 He did notice the slide etching, or engraving – it seems to be different from one side to the other.
-If you look closely at the first two photos below, you will see the company name and gun model on the left side and the serial number on the right.
+Look closely at the first two photos below.
+On the left side, you will see the company name and gun model.
+The serial number is on the right.
 He said that it looked like the engraving on the right side was deeper than that on the left side.
 The left side shows no hard-cut lines as the engraving isn’t as deep here.
-You can see it in the color fill of the engravings – I did not do this color fill (although I am guilty of filling in engraving cuts on several guns – white crayon works well, believe it or not) – this is how it came from the factory.
+You can see it in the color fill of the engravings – I did not do this color fill.
+(I am guilty of filling in engraving cuts on several guns – white crayon works well, believe it or not.)
+This is how it came from the factory.